ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

     IdP->>-CA: 3.
 ID Token

     CA->>+SA: 4.
-Request resource with Access token
+Request resource with ID token
     SA->>SA: 5.
 Validate the ID token with JWKS provided by the IdP SA->>-CA: 6.
 Response with the resource

 ```

 1. The Client Application sends credentials to the Identity Provider
-2. The Authorization Server validates the credentials
+2. The IdP validates the credentials
-3. The Authorization Server generates an access token and send it to the Client Application as response
+3. The IdP generates an ID token and send it to the Client Application as response
-4. The Client Application request a resource on the Server Application attaching the access token
+4. The Client Application request a resource on the Server Application attaching the ID token
-5. The Server Application validates the access token using the JWKS provided by the IdP
+5. The Server Application validates the ID token using the JWKS provided by the IdP
 6. The Server Application responds with the requested resource

 This diagram does not shows how JWKS are shared between the IdP and the Server Application.
 More information can be found below in the [JSON Web Key Sets section](#json-web-key-sets).